Water Filtration System Installation: Types, Costs & Choosing the Right System

 Reverse Osmosis Systems

-Reverse osmosis systems provide the most thorough water purification available for home use, removing up to 99% of dissolved solids, heavy metals, salts, nitrates, fluoride, bacteria, viruses, and cysts through semi-permeable membranes.
+Reverse osmosis (RO) systems provide the most thorough water purification available for home use, removing up to 99% of dissolved solids, heavy metals, salts, nitrates, fluoride, bacteria, viruses, and cysts through semi-permeable membranes.
 The multi-stage process typically includes sediment pre-filtration, carbon filtration, the RO membrane, and post-filtration polishing.
 These systems are available as point-of-use units (typically under sink) or whole-house installations.

 Installation Requirements: